 Don’t talk down to your coworkers—ever.
 Treat everyone with kindness and strive to improve your communication with everyone around you.
 Watch your body language or other subtle clues that employees pick up on and may interpret as a lack of respect.
 Of course, never lose your temper.
 Take a break if you need to but do your best not to let your frustrations show.

-You know you shouldn’t blindside your boss—or at least we hope you know that.
-But you should also take care not to surprise a coworker, either.
-If you have a problem and it’s your coworker’s fault or responsibility, do not call them out in a staff meeting.
-Instead, talk privately with the employee, or if you don’t feel comfortable, a manager.
-Ambushing another employee will make everyone else a little wary of you.
-It will be harder to form alliances with your teammates.
+You know you shouldn’t blindside your boss—or we hope you know that.
+But it would help if you also take care not to surprise coworkers.
+For example, if you have a problem and it’s your coworker’s fault or responsibility, do not call them out in a staff meeting.
+Instead, talk with them privately, or if you don’t feel comfortable one-on-one, include a manager in the conversation.
+Ambushing another employee will make everyone else a little wary of you, and forming alliances with your teammates will be more challenging.

 Follow Through With Your Word

 Finally, do what you say you will do.
-If others on the team can’t rely on you to follow through on something you’ve promised, your reputation is tarnished.
-In software, it can disrupt the entire project.
-Missing deadlines happens sometimes but if you do this regularly the entire team will look at you as untrustworthy.
-They’ll be less likely to engage because you may be getting the work done, but it’s not on the schedule you promised.
+If you develop a reputation for failing to follow through on your promises, your coworkers will believe they cannot rely on you.
+In software, this can disrupt the entire project.
+Missing deadlines sometimes happens, but the team will view you as untrustworthy if you do it regularly.
+They’ll be less likely to engage because you may be getting the work done, but it’s not on your promised schedule.
 The idea here is to deliver on the promise you make.
-Anything less makes for a difficult relationship with your team, particularly because IT is absolutely a team sport.
+Anything less makes for a problematic relationship with your team, particularly because IT is a team sport.